 At OWIS we issue electronic Student Contracts which need to be signed and submitted via our secure portal MyOWIS.
 These eContracts have been audited and approved by the Committee of Private Education, the regulatory body here in Singapore.
 Please ensure that all data submitted is accurate and updated on the portal.

 Your child's enrolment is only completed once the Student eContract has been submitted via MyOWIS.

-A sample Student Contract can be found below:
+A sample Student Contract can be found on the following webpage: